andreidimaano/Calcifer/src/database/README.md

 <h3>Create</h3>

 Everytime a client adds a guild to a server, ```client.on('guildCreate')``` will be activated.
 Upon occurence aforementioned function, Calcifer executes a Create operation that will add information about the new guild to the database.
+Calcifer exists on a couple servers at the moment.
+To handle the database addition, I've added a temporary fix for the create function - everytime a user sends a message in one of these servers, the Calcifer checks if the server exists in the database and will add it accordingly.

 <h3>Update</h3>

-Everytime a new member is added to a guild, ```client.on('guildMemberAdd')``` will be activated.
-Upon occurence of aforementioned function, Calcifer executes an Update operation that will update the guild's member information.
+Everytime a new member is added to a guild, ```client.on('guildMemberAdd')``` will be activated and Calcifer will execute an Update operation that will update the guild's member information.
 The same operation occurs when a member is removed from a guild.